top of page

 What do you wish you’d known at the time?

-Anything at all about what Ushers was, what the future held, was there support and in formation?
+Anything at all about what Usher Syndrome was, what the future held, was there support and information?

 What support have you found useful?